Ramgree/ase_exam_speedrun_guide/README.md

 3. solution to the first practical exam
 4. solution to the second practical exam

-In order to run any of these projects you have to do the following, in ubuntu, I have no idea how to go about it in windows ~~neither do I want to know how :D~~
+In order to run any of these projects you have to do the following, in **GNU+Linux**.

 * Make sure that you have psql set up. you don't wanna waste any time troubleshooting postgres, believe me, you really don't.